MrThearMan/drf-pipeline-views/docs/serializer_inference.md

 ### Input serializer

-Using serializers is totally optional.
-A pipeline like this will work just as well:
+A pipeline can also be constructed without Serializers.

 ```python
 class SomeView(GetMixin, BaseAPIView):